oncoblocks/centromere/centromere-core/README.md

 `PUT` | `/genes/{id}` | Updates an existing Gene
 `DELETE` | `/genes/{id}` | Deletes an existing Gene
 `OPTIONS` | `/genes` | Fetches info about the available Gene operations

+#### Media Types

+By default, Centromere uses the `application/json` media type for all requests.
+Additional media types can be supported with the appropriate configuration.

 #### Searching